-The IRB recognizes that protecting the rights and welfare of subjects sometimes requires that the IRB use sources other than the investigator to independently verify that no material changes occurred during the IRB-designated approval period.
+The IRB recognizes that protecting the rights and welfare of subjects sometimes requires that the IRB use sources other than the investigator to independently verify that no material changes occurred since previous IRB review.

 In support of this requirement, the National Jewish Health IRB requires the submission of Other Reportable Information (See Section 21) including reports from external monitors, auditors, or inspectors (See Section 2.1).